eugene-zuban/c-practice/README.md

 1. [Route between nodes:](https://github.com/jack-zuban/c-practice/blob/master/trees-and-graphs/route-between-nodes/route-between-nodes/main.c) Find if there is a route between two nodes in a given directed graph.

 **Recursion and Dynamic programming**
-1. [Triple Step](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/triple-step/triple-step/main.c) Count how many possible ways a child can run up a staircase with n steps jumping 1, 2 or 3 steps at a time.
+1. [Triple Step:](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/triple-step/triple-step/main.c) Count how many possible ways a child can run up a staircase with n steps jumping 1, 2 or 3 steps at a time.
 Memorization solution.

 2. [Robot in a Grid path:](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/robot-in-a-grid/robot-in-a-grid/main.c) Find a path from the top left to the bottom right corner for a robot in a MxN grid where the robot can move only right and down, and some cells on the grid are marked as closed.

+**Sorting and searching**
+1. [Sorted Merge:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/sorted-merge/sorted-merge/main.c) Given two sorted arrays A and B, where A has enough space at the end to hold B. Merge B into A in sorted order.

+2. [Group Anagram:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/group-anagrams/group-anagrams/main.c) Sort an array of strings so that all anagrams will be next to each other.

+3. [Search in Rotated Array:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/search-in-rotated-array/search-in-rotated-array/main.c) Return the index of a given element in a sorted array that has been rotated any number of times.
+Example: find 2 in {4, 5, 1, 2, 3}.
+Output 3 (index of 2 in the array).